sparkmanjp/finalproject/README.md

 # Exam Final: Semester Project

-This is the final project for Matthew Dean (Part 1), Kate Fisher (Part 2), and Jack Sparkman (Part 3).
+This is the final project for Intro to Computer Programming fall 2017.
+The group members for this project are Matthew Dean (Part 1), Kate Fisher (Part 2), and Jack Sparkman (Part 3).

 ## Part 1: **Data Reduction and Visualization**
 ---